 Since the acquisition was announced, numerous items of interest have been donated back to the railroad.
 The first to be entered into Ms. Rockwell’s new archives database are carbon copies of handwritten EBT train orders from the 1930s (left).
 “The archives show us the key to the hidden history of the EBT, with each document a piece to fill in the puzzle,” says Mr. Bellin.

-Once Ms. Rockwell has an estimate of how much material the archives hold, she will outline a plan for cataloguing and preserving it.
+Once Ms. Rockwell has an estimate of how much material the archives hold, she will outline a plan for cataloging and preserving it.
 And the EBT Foundation’s Development Committee will consider how best to raise money to pay for the work.